TreelightSoftware/pregxas-react/README.md

 ## Status

 This project is in an early-access status and should not be used while under active development.
+It is a work in progress, with many features missing, lack of tests, and inconsistent code styles.
+Prior to production-ready release, these will be cleaned up.
+Pull requests welcome!